lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.18.7
-- Removed column 0 costs from non-xeno studies techs
+- Removed costs from most entry-level techs
 - Reduced cost of Ground Combat Academy (since it's available super early, to keep the AIs from tanking themselves on it)

 ### v1.18.6